 Cisco AMP can only be used on university-owned systems at no cost.
-Cisco AMP is available for both Windows and Mac operating systems.
+Cisco AMP is available for Windows, macOS devices, and certain versions of RedHat/CentOS.
 The Information Security Office considers Cisco AMP one of the most effective malware protection tools on the market and has seen marked improvement from campus units that have deployed it.
 Send an email to email@example.com with the UT asset tag number, serial number, and make/model of your device so IT staff can verify the device is owned by the Electrical and Computer Engineering department.

 Immunet Free Antivirus (highly recommended by the ISO for non-UT systems)